Linear logic in normed cones: probabilistic coherence spaces and beyond: Coherent cones.

-\nb The cones $A\multimap_{alg} B$, $A^*\wp_{alg} B$ are complete. \nbe {\bf Proof} Indeed, if $\{L_n\}$ is a norm-bounded non-decreasing sequence in $A\multimap_{alg} B$, then for any $u\in A$ the sequence $\{L_nu\}$ is non-decreasing and bounded in norm by (since norms on reflexive cones are monotone).
-Hence it has a limit in $B$.
+Now, if $\{L_n\}$ is a norm-bounded non-decreasing sequence in $A\multimap B$, then for any $u\in A$ the sequence $\{L_nu\}$ is non-decreasing and bounded in norm by (since norms on reflexive cones are monotone).
+Hence it has a weak limit in $B$.
 Thus we define

 Obviously, this is adjointable with the adjoint $L^*$ given by the similar formula